ccodwg/Covid19CanadaArchive/README.md

 # Canadian COVID-19 Data Archive

-The purpose of this repository is to support automated, daily backups of COVID-19 data from Canadian governmental and non-governmental sources.
-It is composed of a list of datasets (`datasets.json`), as well as the Python code making up the archival tool itself.
-The Canadian COVID-19 Data Archive is one component of the **[What Happened?
-COVID-19 in Canada](https://whathappened.coronavirus.icu/)** project.
+The Canadian COVID-19 Data Archive is a collection of datasets, documents and webpages related to the COVID-19 pandemic in Canada, with files spanning March 2020 to January 2024.
+This project supported automated, daily snapshots of Canadian COVID-19 data from governmental and non-governmental sources beginning August 25, 2020 and concluding January 31, 2024.
+The Archive is maintained by [Jean-Paul R. Soucy](https://jeanpaulsoucy.com/) on behalf of the [COVID-19 Open Data Working Group](https://opencovid.ca/).
+It is a sister project to the [Timeline of COVID-19 in Canada](https://github.com/ccodwg/CovidTimelineCanada), a definitive dataset for COVID-19 in Canada.

 For a list of available datasets, see the [Data catalogue](#data-catalogue) below.
 For information on how to access the datasets in the archive, see [Accessing the data](#accessing-the-data).

-File name timestamps are given in ET (America/Toronto) in the following format: %Y-%m-%d_%H-%M. Files are archived nightly beginning around 22:00 ET.
+File name timestamps are given in ET (America/Toronto) in the following format: %Y-%m-%d_%H-%M. Files were archived nightly beginning around 22:00 ET.

 All code in this repository is covered by the [MIT License](https://github.com/ccodwg/Covid19CanadaArchive/blob/master/LICENSE).
 Archived datasets may be used under the licenses/terms of use assigned to them by the data creators.

-This repository is maintained by [Jean-Paul R. Soucy](https://jeanpaulsoucy.com/) on behalf of the [COVID-19 Open Data Working Group](https://opencovid.ca/).

 Table of contents: